The plant sync recommends climate-friendly landscape species or cultivars that are:

 The osage orange (also called bodark, hedgeapple, bodock, horseapple etc.) has much potential for climate resilience.
 Its native range at the time of European settlement was eastern Oklahoma and Texas, with an apparent disjunct population in the Chisos Mountains of southwestern Texas.
 Accordingly, osage orange is tolerant of heat and drought.
 Interestingly, it is also tolerant of periodic flooding and was found in its highest densities in rich river bottomlands (the so-called “bodark swamps”).
 It has very few pest or disease problems and grows without special care at least as far north as central Iowa (there are dozens of mature specimens in the unmanaged woodland river bottom behind my house in Ankeny, Iowa).
 It is tolerant of salt, urban air pollution and very poor sites; it has even been used for mine reclamation.
 In other words, this species is one tough customer.
 Whatever the future climate might bring — hotter, wetter, drier, etc. — the osage orange is genetically braced to survive.

 Another intriguing property of this species is rot resistance.
 Farmers have long known about the durability of the wood, and it is used for fenceposts to this day.
 In one study at Oregon State University, untreated osage orange fenceposts have been “spectacularly durable,” and are still sound after 86+ years in the ground (Jeff Morrell, personal communication, February 2016).
 In fact, the untreated osage orange posts have outlasted all other tree species, including those treated with preservatives.
-Using the untreated wood of this species for terraces, fenceposts, pavers, or other hardscape purposes might provide decades of resistance to decomposition — and thereby extend carbon sequestration long after the tree is dead.
+Using the untreated wood of this species for terraces, fenceposts, pavers, or other hardscape purposes will provide decades of resistance to decomposition — and thereby extend carbon sequestration long after the tree is dead.

 Using locally grown osage orange wood, instead of manufactured, transported, cementitious hardscape products, reduces the carbon footprint of gardening.
 Pictured are some sections cut from a dead branch from my own tree — awaiting placement as pavers.